zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ### Experimental_TreadScaleX
 - Description: Set the tank per tread piece X scale (width).
 This will make the treads larger or smaller allowing more/less grip.
 - Default Value: 1

+## Server config

+### AdminsCanOnlyBuildRaft
+- Description: ValheimRAFT hammer menu pieces are registered as disabled unless the user is an Admin, allowing only admins to create rafts.
+This will update automatically make sure to un-equip the hammer to see it apply (if your remove yourself as admin).
+Server / client does not need to restart
+- Default Value: False

+## PrefabConfig

+### AllowExperimentalPrefabs
+- Description: Allows >=v2.0.0 experimental prefabs such as Iron variants of slabs, hulls, and ribs.
+They do not look great so they are disabled by default
+- Default Value: False

+## Graphics

+### Sails Fade In Fog
+- Description: Allow sails to fade in fog.
+Unchecking this will be slightly better FPS but less realistic.
+Should be fine to keep enabled
+- Default Value: True

+## Server config

+### MakeAllPiecesWaterProof
+- Description: Makes it so all building pieces (walls, floors, etc) on the ship don't take rain damage.
+- Default Value: True

 ## Vehicle Debugging